coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Cha 29.

 **Benefit:** The deity can possess any mortal in any location the deity can sense.
-Unwilling mortals can attempt Will saves (DC 10 + the deity's Charisma modifier + the deity's rank).
+Unwilling mortals can attempt Will saves (DC 10 + the deity’s Charisma modifier + the deity’s rank).

 **Notes:** Spells that prevent possession block this ability if the mortal is unwilling.
 Likewise, spells that end possession drive out the